 I chose the ‘vegetable fusion gyoza’ by Itsu for this soup.
 They’re packed with vegetables, tofu and soya mince.

-Just a simple stock cube and boiling water works perfectly as the base of our broth.
+Just a simple stock cube and boiling water works perfectly as the base of our broth with soy sauce for the salty umami punch.

-Add the chilli oil into a medium sized saucepan on a low heat.
+3. Add the chilli oil into a medium sized saucepan on a low heat.
 Add ½ of the thinly sliced spring onion (the whiter end) into the pan and season with salt.
-Fry for a couple of minutes.
+Throw in the dumplings and fry for a couple of minutes (Image 3).

-Next, add the garlic and ginger to fry for a minute before throwing in the dumplings.
+4. Next, add the garlic and ginger to fry for a minute before adding the stock (Image 4).

 I definitely consider gyozas to be healthy, especially vegetable packed gyozas.
 The ones we use in this recipe are ready made dumplings that are frozen and packed with a mixture of veg, tofu and quorn.
 This means they’re loaded with a variety of micronutrients and also two sources of vegetarian protein.